ErpNetDocs/tech/modules/crm/sales/sales-concepts/minimal-sales-price.md

 > [!NOTE]: The minimal price constraint does not take effect when the user enters a sales return.

 The restriction is not directly applied to the unit price in the sales order.
-As the unit price in the Sales Order lines does not reflect discounts, the restriction calculates the final unit price through the line amount and is applied to the calculated results.
+As the unit price in the sales order lines does not reflect discounts, the restriction calculates the final unit price through the line amount and is applied to the calculated results.

 #### Example 1 :